levi0206/lerblog2/content/posts/autodiff.md

 & = \exp(x_1\cos(x_2)) + \cos(x_1).
 \end{aligned}
 $$
-In other words, the operations to obtain the partial derivative can orderedly summarized as:
+In other words, the operations to obtain the partial derivative can orderedly summarized as the following:
 - in the forward mode,
     - we calculate
     $$